Flood Risk Assessments for Scotland

 Experts in Scottish Planning Policies and Flood Risk

-Since the publication of the Flood Risk Management Act (Scotland) in 2009, a statuatory framework has been in place to ensure that there is a sustainable and risk based approach to flood management throughout Scotland.
-For developments that are idenfitied to be within or close to areas at risk of flooding (or have the potential to increase flooding to the wider environment), a Flood Risk Assessment must be submitted as part of a planning application.
-Since the beginning of 2023, the SPP (Scottish Planning Policy) has been replaced by the National Planning Framework 4 (NPF4) so it is more important than ever to get the right advice.
+Since the publication of the Flood Risk Management Act (Scotland) in 2009, a statutory framework has been in place to ensure that there is a sustainable and risk-based approach to flood management throughout Scotland.
+For developments that are identified to be within or close to areas at risk of flooding (or have the potential to increase flooding to the wider environment), a Flood Risk Assessment must be submitted as part of a planning application.
+Since the beginning of 2023, the SPP (Scottish Planning Policy) has been replaced by the National Planning Framework 4 (NPF4), so it is more important than ever to get the right advice.

-Aegaea have extensive project experiance throughout Scotland, producing Flood Risk Assesments from developments within Edinburgh City Centre right through to isolated dwellings in the Scottish Highlands.
-All the while ensuring that both SEPA and Local Authority flooding criteria are being met.
+Aegaea has extensive project experience throughout Scotland, producing Flood Risk Assessments for developments within Edinburgh City Centre and isolated dwellings in the Scottish Highlands.
+They also ensure that both SEPA and Local Authority flooding criteria are being met.

 Small extensions in Edinburgh?
 New build development?
-Harbour Expansion?
-Experience the difference of working with Aegaea and drop an email, form or call to our experts.
+Harbour expansion?
+Experience the difference of working with Aegaea by emailing, submitting a form, or calling our experts.

-Scroll down to find out more about our service, our experts, find out more about FRAs in Scotland, SEPA, read our frequently asked questions, send us an enquiry, or submit your drawings and files.
+Scroll down to find out more about our service and our experts, find out more about FRAs in Scotland and SEPA, read our frequently asked questions, send us an enquiry, or submit your drawings and files.

 Make contact Today for Free, No Obligation, Flood Risk Assessment advice